ryantd42/NY-Legislative-Git/2023/A3992A-2023/bill.md

- approved by the state board of elections, or the use of which  has  been specifically  authorized  by  law;  and thereupon such voting machine or system may be used at any or all elections and  shall  be  used  at  all general  or  special elections held by such boards in such city, town or village and in every contested primary election in the city of New  York
+ approved by the state board of elections, or the use of which  has  been specifically  authorized  by  law;  and thereupon such voting machine or system may be used at any or all elections and  shall  be  used  at  all

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04070-01-3
+  LBD04070-02-3
- A. 3992  2
+ A. 3992--A  2

- and  in every contested primary election outside the city of New York in which there are one thousand or more enrolled voters qualified to  vote.
+ general  or  special elections held by such boards in such city, town or village and in every contested primary election in the city of New  York and  in every contested primary election outside the city of New York in which  there are one thousand or more enrolled voters qualified to vote.
  [No more than two types of voting machines or systems may be used by any local board of elections at  a  single  election.]
 Notwithstanding  the other  provisions  of this subdivision, any local board of elections may borrow or lease for use on an experimental basis for  a  period  of  not more than one year each, voting machines or systems of any type approved by the state board of elections.
   §  3.
 Paragraphs b, e, j, s and t of subdivision 1 of section 7-202 of the election law, as added by chapter 181  of  the  laws  of  2005,  are amended  and  three  new  paragraphs  u,  v  and  w are added to read as
  follows:
   b. permit a voter to vote for any person for any  office,  whether  or not  nominated  as a candidate by any party or independent body [without the ballot, or any part thereof, being removed from the machine  at  any time];
   e.  provide  the  voter  an opportunity to privately and independently MARK AND verify votes selected [and the] ON AN INDIVIDUAL, VOTER-VERIFI- ABLE PAPER BALLOT AND THE ability to privately and independently  change such  votes  or correct any error before the ballot is cast and counted, INCLUDING BY OFFERING THE VOTER A NEW PAPER BALLOT AS MANY TIMES  AS  IS ALLOWED  BY STATUTE OR REGULATION.
 FOR THE PURPOSES OF THIS SUBDIVISION, THE TERM "INDIVIDUAL, VOTER-VERIFIABLE PAPER BALLOT" MEANS EITHER: (I) A PAPER BALLOT MARKED BY THE VOTER BY HAND; OR (II) A PAPER BALLOT  MARKED THROUGH  THE USE OF A NONTABULATING BALLOT MARKING DEVICE OR SYSTEM.
 FOR THE PURPOSES OF THIS TITLE, A "BALLOT MARKING DEVICE" IS A  DEVICE  THAT PROVIDES VOTERS, INCLUDING VOTERS WITH DISABILITIES, THE ABILITY TO MARK VOTES  ON  PHYSICAL,  PAPER BALLOTS PRIVATELY AND INDEPENDENTLY.
 FOR THE PURPOSES OF THIS TITLE, A "NONTABULATING BALLOT  MARKING  DEVICE"  IS  A BALLOT MARKING DEVICE THAT DOES NOT TABULATE OR TRANSMIT VOTES OR RETAIN ANY  RECORD  OF  A  VOTER'S  SELECTIONS,  OTHER  THAN THE ORIGINAL PAPER BALLOT, AFTER THE VOTER HAS FINISHED MARKING THE PAPER BALLOT AND  USING THE DEVICE TO REVIEW SELECTIONS;
   j.  [retain all paper ballots cast or produce and retain a voter veri- fied permanent paper record which shall be presented to the  voter  from behind  a  window or other device before the ballot is cast,] FOR BALLOT SCANNERS, RETAIN PAPER BALLOTS IN A  MANNER  INTENDED  AND  DESIGNED  TO PROTECT  THE  PRIVACY  OF  THE  VOTER;  FOR NONTABULATING BALLOT MARKING DEVICES, PRODUCE OR PROCESS PAPER  BALLOTS  in  a  manner  intended  and designed  to  protect the privacy of the voter; such ballots [or record] shall allow a manual audit and shall be preserved in accordance with the provisions of section 3-222 of this chapter;
   s. permit alternative language accessibility pursuant to the  require- ments  of  section  203  of  the  Voting  Rights  Act of 1965 (42 U.S.C.
  1973aa-1a) such that it must have  the  capacity  to  display  the  full ballot  in  the  alternative  languages  required  by the federal Voting Rights Act if such voting machine or system is to  be  used  where  such alternative  languages  are required or where the local board deems such feature necessary; [and]
   t. not include any device  or  functionality  potentially  capable  of externally  transmitting or receiving data via the internet or via radio waves or via other wireless means[.];
-  U.  BE  CONSTRUCTED  SO  THAT,  AFTER  THE PAPER BALLOT IS CAST BY THE VOTER, THE VOTING MACHINE OR SYSTEM NEVER PASSES THE CAST BALLOT UNDER A PRINTER THAT CAN PRINT VOTES ONTO THE BALLOT, INCLUDING AS A  RESULT  OF UNAUTHORIZED, MALICIOUS OR FAULTY SOFTWARE OR FIRMWARE;
+  U. BE CONSTRUCTED SO THAT, AFTER THE  PAPER  BALLOT  IS  CAST  BY  THE VOTER, THE VOTING MACHINE OR SYSTEM NEVER PASSES THE CAST BALLOT UNDER A
- A. 3992  3
+ A. 3992--A  3

+ PRINTER  THAT  CAN PRINT VOTES ONTO THE BALLOT, INCLUDING AS A RESULT OF UNAUTHORIZED, MALICIOUS OR FAULTY SOFTWARE OR FIRMWARE;
   V.  BE  CONSTRUCTED  SO THE CONFIGURATION OR FUNCTIONALITY OF A VOTING MACHINE OR SYSTEM DOES NOT INCLUDE, WITHIN  THE  SAME  PHYSICAL  DEVICE, BOTH  (I)  BALLOT  MARKING AND (II) TABULATING OR TRANSMITTING A VOTER'S